Quantifying the homology of periodic cell complexes: Introduction

 The case of a periodic 1-dimensional cell-complex in $\R^d$ i.e., a \emph{periodic graph}, is considerably simpler than the general $k$-dimensional case, and has well studied representations \cite{delgado2005three,boyd2016generalized,eon2018planar}.
 Results about the number of connected components ($\beta_0$) of periodic graphs can be found in computer science, electronics, crystallography and graph theory literature \cite{dicks1989groups,cohen1990recognizing,bass1993covering,sunada2012topological}.
 We rephrase these results in Section~\ref{sec:Graphs} using the terminology of chain complexes and homology so that we can study the generalisation to higher dimensions.
 In short, a periodic graph with undirected edges is mapped to the quotient space built from translational equivalence classes of vertices and edges (see Figure~\ref{fig:interwoven-lattices}).
 This finite quotient graph can be given $d$-dimensional vector weights that encode a translational offset between the vertex representatives at each end of the oriented edge.
 The number of components of the infinite periodic graph is then determined by comparing the span of the vector weights with the unit lattice basis for $\R^d$.

 In Section~\ref{sec:Complexes} we then look at $k$-dimensional periodic cell-complexes, $k\geq2$, and discuss how there is no simple method analogous to the vector weights on edges for encoding the translational offsets of boundaries of $k$-cells.
-With no simple generalistations of the formulae derived for periodic graphs, this means we have trouble distinguishing cycles in $K$ from cycles in its quotient.
-We instead look at successively larger (but still periodic) finite domains, $X$, and establish a method to identify \emph{toroidal} or \emph{open} cycles that are due to the periodic boundary conditions and do not lift to cycles in the infinite periodic structure $K$.
-This involves application of the Mayer-Vietoris spectral sequence, which we introduce in Section~\ref{sec:mvss}, and enables us to identify and classify true cycles of $K$ and impose an approximate lower bound for the size of $X$ required to view these features.
+With no simple generalisations of the formulae derived for periodic graphs, we have trouble distinguishing cycles in $K$ by studying cycles in its quotient.
+We instead look at successively larger (but still periodic) finite domains, $X$, and establish a heuristic to identify \emph{toroidal} cycles that are due to the periodic boundary conditions of $X$ and do not lift to cycles in the infinite structure $K$.
+This involves application of the Mayer-Vietoris spectral sequence (MVSS), which we introduce in Section~\ref{sec:mvss}.
+Using only local computations, the MVSS enables us to identify and classify true cycles of $K$ and impose an approximate lower bound for the size of $X$ required to view these features.

-Our results are motivated by application to the analysis of crystal structures, where we have a periodic point cloud in space (i.e., atom positions) and a fixed cellular complex where edges represent bonds and higher dimensional cells represent higher order atomic interactions.
+Our results are motivated by application to the analysis of crystal structures, where we have a periodic point cloud in space (i.e., atom positions) and a fixed cellular complex where edges represent bonds and higher dimensional cells represent higher order atomic interactions, or constant-potential surfaces.
 Persistent homology is another natural tool for studying topological and geometric structure of periodic point clouds.
 Although we focus on regular homology in this paper, we will note when a result can be adjusted to the case of persistent homology.